wavy-cat/Cat-Activity/README.md

 > Icon and header artist: [Wasksim](https://t.me/sirwasksim)

 ## Installation
 Download the archive with the plugin from the latest version in [Releases](https://github.com/wavy-cat/cat-activity/releases) or last [Action](https://github.com/wavy-cat/cat-activity/actions).
-In IDE go to Plugins (in settings), click on the gear, select "Install Plugin from Disk..." and specify the path to the downloaded archive.
+In IDE go to Plugins (in settings), click on the gear, select "Install Plugin from Disk..." and specify the path to the downloaded ZIP archive.

 ## Report a bug
 Send any bugs you find to the [Issue](https://github.com/wavy-cat/cat-activity/issues) page.
 However, if you can fix it, it would be better to send a [Pull request](https://github.com/wavy-cat/cat-activity/pulls).